BeyondTrust/terraform-provider-sra/docs/data-sources/vault_account_list.md

 page_title: "sra_vault_account_list Data Source - sra"
 subcategory: ""
 description: |-
-  Fetch a list of Session Policies.
+  Fetch a list of Vault Accounts.
   For descriptions of individual fields, please see the Configuration API documentation on your SRA Appliance
 ---

 # sra_vault_account_list (Data Source)

-Fetch a list of Session Policies.
+Fetch a list of Vault Accounts.

 For descriptions of individual fields, please see the Configuration API documentation on your SRA Appliance